2015

 Sussex Partnership NHS Foundation Trust

-Concerns summary Significant failings in mental health care involved the absence of a care coordinator, ignored patient requests for medication review, and an unacceptably delayed, "hands off" response to urgent concerns for a vulnerable patient.
+Concerns summary (AI summary) Significant failings in mental health care involved the absence of a care coordinator, ignored patient requests for medication review, and an unacceptably delayed, "hands off" response to urgent concerns for a vulnerable patient.

 Steven Curtis